zh54321/EntraTokenAid/README.md

 This module includes a JWT parsing method that was initially adapted from the following blog post:

 - [Decode JWT Access and ID Tokens via PowerShell](https://www.michev.info/blog/post/2140/decode-jwt-access-and-id-tokens-via-powershell) by [Michev](https://www.michev.info)

+## Changelog

+### 2024-12-18
+#### Added

+- Refresh Auth: User Agent parameter
+- Refresh Auth: New parameters BrkClientId, RedirectUri and Origin.
+In combination with a refresh token from the Azure Portal, this allows to get tokens from applications with interesting pre consented scopes on the MS Graph API.
+- Refresh Auth: Failed authentications are now logged as well to the CSV file (switch `-Reporting`)
+- Device Code Flow: Failed authentications are now logged as well to the CSV file (switch `-Reporting`)

+### 2024-12-09

+#### Fixed
+- Fixed an issue with static RT parameter (Invoke-Refresh)

+### 2024-11-25

+- Initial release